-The East and South East England Specialist Pharmacy Services have produced two documents - The Medicines in Commissioning Checklist and Optimising Medicines Use in Care Pathways.
-These two resources are interlinked and help ensure that high quality, cost effective, accessible medicines management services are commissioned and provided within new and redesigned patient services.
+In November 2014, the East and South East England Specialist Pharmacy Services produced two interlinked documents - the Medicines in Commissioning Checklist and Optimising Medicines Use in Care Pathways.
+These resources help ensure that high quality, cost effective, accessible medicines optimisation services are commissioned and provided within new and redesigned patient services.
 The resources emphasise the delivery of QIPP and the NHS Outcomes Framework and, above all, demonstrate how to maximise patient outcomes through medicines optimisation.1

 The resources have been developed by senior pharmacists to support both commissioners and service providers to help plan, secure and monitor aspects of services that involve medicines.
 They can be used to identify and address medicines-related issues in pathways and service specifications.
-This is to ensure compliance with both legal and quality standards such as Care Quality Commission (CQC) Standards.
-The checklist supports the components of the commissioning cycle.
+This is to ensure compliance with both appropriate legislation and the fundamental standards of care as regulated by the Care Quality Commission (CQC).
+The checklist in figure 1 below supports the components of the commissioning cycle.

-Figure 1: The commissioning cycle Reproduced from Specialist Pharmacy Services medicines in commissioning checklist document https://www.sps.nhs.
+Figure 1: The commissioning cycle reproduced from Specialist Pharmacy Services medicines in commissioning checklist document2